Abu-Taher-web/Internship/README.md

 - Here we are extending the image processing from local to the cloud.
 Do we even need this feature?
 Any hospital can afford a high computational PC.
 700MB is it too large for the cloud?

-### Title: Resource Slicing through Intelligent Orchestration of Energy-aware IoT Services in Edge-Cloud Continuum
+### 3. Resource Slicing through Intelligent Orchestration of Energy-aware IoT Services in Edge-Cloud Continuum

 Terminology section:
 Network slicing in 5G: